 1. Make sure your baby is upright and safe in a high chair or on your lap.

 This is very important to prevent choking.
 As BLW can be quite messy, I would highly recommend a high chair!
-We have the Stokke Tripp Trapp chair, baby set and tray, which have been awesome.
-A bib with a sizable pouch to catch falling food, like the Baby Bjorn bibs, is also extremely useful!
+Check out all of our favorite high chairs here.
+A bib with a sizable pouch to catch falling food, like the Bella Tunno bib, is also extremely useful!
+Find more helpful products you need for feeding your baby here.

 2. Introduce water in a straw cup at meals.